Best 36-Inch Induction Cooktops for 2022

-- Response times are faster for specific recipes, and they will simmer lower.
+Response times are faster for specific recipes, and they will simmer lower.

-Cleaning is easy because spills do not bake on.
+- Cleaning is easy because spills don't bake on.

 2. Do induction cooktops use more electricity?

 Induction cooktops will also use less electricity due to their speed but will require higher watts in many cases.

 3. How long do induction cooktops last?